 - Application Deadline: Do not wait to be admitted to McGill to apply for a scholarship.
 Apply by the following deadlines: applicants from a Quebec CEGEP – March 7; applicants from a school in the rest of Canada – February 7; applicants from a school outside of Canada – January 22.

-- Course Level: Scholarships are available to pursue undergraduate prgramme.
+- Course Level: The studentships are available to pursue undergraduate prgramme.

 - Nationality: International Students

-Eligible Countries: International Students are eligible to apply for this scholarship programme.
+Eligible Countries: International Students are eligible to apply for this application programme.

 Competition for entrance scholarships is intense at McGill.
 An extraordinary number of exceptional applications are received each year and, unfortunately, we cannot award scholarships to all good candidates.

-To provide some guidance to scholarship hopefuls, the proposed academic standings of scholarship awardees for this upcoming fall term are listed in the table below.
-Some program-specific scholarships may have lower minima.
+To provide some guidance to scholarship hopefuls, the proposed academic standings of Awardees for this upcoming fall term are listed in the table below.
+Some program-specific opportunities may have lower minima.